Resumes – if they’re worth writing, they’re worth proofreading

 As mentioned, I proofread my own blog articles, and it’s impossible to always notice every error when you proofread your own writing.
 If you see any minor errors in this article that I’ve missed, please let me know!

-Note: this article is about self-editing and self-proofreading your resume.
+This article is about self-editing and proofreading your resume.
 If you have written a manuscript intended for publication, it needs to be edited by a professional editor and proofread by a professional proofreader.

 I’m currently writing another article about how to write, edit and proofread your own job application… so watch this space.